 Despite all our technological knowledge, we too are experiencing enormous distraction and disorientation.
 Indeed, such problems seem to be increasing with technological advancement.
-For example, the more we get hooked to social media, which is created and extended by technology, the more we become alienated from pursuing those things that are truly important for us, things that speak to the core of our being, things that make a difference, in our own lives and the lives of those around us.
+For example, the more we get hooked to social media, which is created and extended by technology, the more we become alienated from pursuing those things that bring fulfillment into our life.

 Think it over:

 - How can knowledge of technology be blinding?

 - How is technological advancement increasing our distraction?